lgmorand/aks-workshop/_entries/02-04 challenge4.md

   --node-vm-size Standard_B2s
 ```

-The userpool is used to separe the pods you will create from the default one managed by the Kubernetes system and you should see something like this:
+The userpool is used to isolate the pods you will create from the default one managed by the Kubernetes system and you should see something like this:

 ![Node pools](./media/aks-node-pools.png "Node pools")